OpenBSD Ports - Porting Guide [Handbook Index]

 Where username is your account username, and yyyymmdd is the current date.
 If this succeeds, then you can remove -n to import for real.
 Your editor will be invoked so that you can enter a commit message.
 In the commit message, at least state what you are importing and which developers provided OKs.
 Make sure the import path is correct; it always starts with ports/.

-Alternatively, you can use ports/infrastructure/bin/portimport to import new ports (read the manual for usage instructions).
+Alternatively, you can use ports/infrastructure/bin/portimport to import new ports.

-35. When updating a port, remember to handle dependencies!
+37. When updating a port, remember to handle dependencies!
 You shouldn't break any port that depends on yours.
+The sqlports package includes show-reverse-deps, making it trivial to know the full tree of ports that depend directly or indirectly on a given port.
 In case of problems, communicate with the maintainers of such ports.
 Likewise, be alert for dependency updates, and check that the maintainer did their job.

 Handling Complex Situations